Elementis (OTCMKTS:ELMTY) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of Elementis (OTCMKTS:ELMTY) from a hold rating to a buy rating in a research report released on Monday, Zacks.com reports.
-They currently have $9.00 target price on the stock.
+Zacks Investment Research upgraded shares of Elementis (OTCMKTS:ELMTY) from a hold rating to a buy rating in a report published on Monday, Zacks.com reports.
+Zacks Investment Research currently has $9.50 price objective on the stock.

 According to Zacks, “Elementis plc is a specialty chemicals company.
 Its business comprises of Specialty Products, Chromium and Surfactants.
 The company’s product consists of BENTONE(R) organoclays, RHEOLATE(R) rheological additives, DAPRO(R) specialty additives, M-P-A(R) anti-settling agents, NALZIN(R) corrosion and rust inhibitors, THIXATROL(R) rheology additives, NUOSPERSE(R) wetting and dispersing agents, TINT-AYD (R)colorants, SLIP-AYD(R) waxes and slip additives, SERDOX(R) polyglycol ethers, SERDOLAMIDE(R) alkanolamides and SERVOXYL(R) phosphate esters.
 Elementis plc is based in London, United Kingdom. “